 Richard is the Director for Environmental Health and Safety (EHS) at Nektar Therapeutics.
 He is an AIHA Fellow, board member of the California Industrial Hygiene Council, member of the IOHA 2018 Conference International Scientific Committee, and Past President of the Northern California Section of the American Industrial Hygiene Association.
 He is the founder and chair of the Developing World Outreach Initiative, past-chair of the AIHA International Affairs Committee, and past-chair of the planning committees for the AIHA Asia-Pacific Conferences in 2013 (Singapore) and 2014 (Malaysia).

 Eugene Satrun, CIH, CSP, FAIHA

 Eugene has over40 years’ experience in Industrial Hygiene including work in South and Central America, Saudi Arabia, Africa, and Europe in addition to the US.
+Prior to his current role as Industrial Hygiene Coordinator for ExxonMobil Joliet & Billings Refineries he spent 11 years with OSHA including roles as supervisor and Region V technical support.
 He is Past Chair of the AIHA Construction Committee and Past President of AIHA and ASSE Chicago area local sections.
 Other volunteer activities include serving as Assistant Chief for the Will County HazMat team, part of the local Emergency Management Agency.
-Interests include mentoring new IHs in developing countries as well as in the US, teaching Motorcycle Safety, and First Aid CPR instruction.
-He is the webmaster for the WHWB-US website in addition to websites for 3 other volunteer groups.
+Interests include mentoring new IHs, teaching Motorcycle Safety, and First Aid CPR instruction.
+He is the webmaster for the WHWB-US website.

 Stephanie Sayler, MS, CIH